M-TH: 8:30 a.m.-4:30 p.m.

 F: 10 a.m.-4:30 p.m.

 Mid-Semester Review Process

-At the midpoint of each term, instructors indicate to undergraduate students how they are progressing in their courses.
-This is commonly referred to as the mid-semester review process.
-To see these evaluations, students must go to their HUB Student Center, click on “View My Grades,” then click on the light blue “Mid-term Grades” tab located just above the current courses.
-If no evaluation is listed for a course, the instructor was unable to provide the information, and the student should contact him or her directly for this feedback.
+At the midpoint of each term, instructors indicate to undergraduate students how they are progressing in their courses by providing each student with a mid-term grade.
+To see these evaluations, students must go to their HUB Student Center, click on the "Grades/Awards" tile, then click on the term.
+If no evaluation is listed for a course, the instructor was unable to provide the information, and the student should contact them directly for feedback.

 These are not final grades nor do they predict final grades.
 However, an “MU” (midterm unsatisfactory) or any grade below a “C” means there may be concerns about:

 - Inadequate preparation for class

 If a student receives an “MU” (midterm unsatisfactory) or any grade below a “C” they should:

 - See the instructor during posted office hours or make an appointment to discuss the course, obtain help, and clarify issues of concern.

 - Speak with an academic advisor to develop strategies to improve academically.
 A full list of advisement offices can be viewed at Undergraduate Academic Advisement website.

 - Seek tutoring and academic support for your courses and learn strategies for success.